kilfour/QuickTestr/Docs/A_PropertyBased/Sub/B_MovingOn.md

 # Moving On
-Now for something less trivial.
-This is one of the `jqwik` challenges.
+Now for something less trivial, one of the `jqwik` challenges.

 The property we are testing states:
-> No two different elements in a list, when used as indexes of said list, point to each other.
+> No two different elements point to each other when used as indexes into the list.

 **The Testr:**
 ```csharp